boku7/boku7.github.io/_posts/2021-09-14-0dayappsecBeginnerGuide.md

 ![](/assets/images/webwb/sendEmail.png)

 ## Discovering Broken Access Control
 Another quick win is checking if the webpages check for session authentication before allowing access to the resource.
-This is a common vulnerability and has been categoried by OWASP as [A5:2017-Broken Access Control](https://owasp.org/www-project-top-ten/2017/A5_2017-Broken_Access_Control).
+This is a common vulnerability and has been categorized by OWASP as [A5:2017-Broken Access Control](https://owasp.org/www-project-top-ten/2017/A5_2017-Broken_Access_Control).
 These vulnerabilities typically requiring a developer or code reviewer to know which pages are supposed to be public, and which require access controls.
 For this reason, SAST scanners are poor at detecting these vulnerabilities, and they can slip by undiscovered in a secure SDLC, right into production.

 For PHP code pages like these, the logic for handling sessions and access controls is typically at the top.
 We can see by going to the `admin.php` page that the code logic which is supposed to protect this page from unauthenticated access is commented out: